 The subdivision of Oak Park began to be developed in the mid-1960's in the House Creek Township in Wake County.
 Only a mile west of Crabtree, at that time, the neighborhood wasn't even in the city limits of Raleigh at the time!
 Like many parts of Wake County, the population of House Creek Township has increased drastically since its initial development.
 Annexed by the City of Raleigh in the 1970's, House Creek Township had a population of 57,439 as of the 2010 census, an 11% increase over 2000.

 In the mid-60's, with families moving into Oak Park from all over the country at a rate of about 2 per month, the neighbors formed a homeowner's association and quickly put building a pool and tennis courts at the top of the list.
 Oak Park Swim Club was established in 1968 to serve the families in Oak Park and surrounding areas.
 With the largest pool in the surrounding area, as well as amenities such as a 3-meter AND a 1-meter diving board and a slide, Oak Park Swim Club quickly became the place to be!
-The HOA hired Coach Mike Shea as the first swim coach, and he continued to run to the pool each summer day from his home inside the beltline to coach swim practices and meets for 20 years!
+One of our early swim coaches was Coach Mike Shea, who ran to the pool each summer day from his home inside the beltline to coach swim practices and meets for 20 years!